 Filipinos have always been present in Bay Area hip-hop.
 Ever since the artform emerged as a vehicle for social justice and cultural empowerment, they've been among the most active participants in DJing, breakdancing, graffiti and MCing—from Daly City to Vallejo and back down to San Jose.
 Like many diverse immigrant diasporas who serendipitously arrive in the Golden State, Fil Ams have been a true staple in our neighborhoods, and their role in hip-hop is a reflection of that shared, liberating transcendence.

 Del is a DJ and b-boy who has lived all over the "Yay Area," but is currently posted up in downtown Hayward, where he owns his new record shop, The Stacks.

 “To be Filipina and have a whole crew of DJs, that was revolutionary at its time in the early ’80s,” he says.
 “They were an all Pinay group, The GoGos.
 There really weren’t that many women DJs getting attention back then.
 But I grew up around her and my uncles and that whole culture.
 It’s part of who I am.”

 Del is the founder and organizer of Break the Bay, an annual five-on-five breakdance competition that spins on principles of community, fun and “healthy competition.”

-It’s yet another manifestation of how Filipino homies have not only been a part of the culture, but have pioneered spaces for others to be a part of the culture, too—regardless of gender, age or ethnicity.
+It’s yet another manifestation of how the Filipino homies have not only been a part of the culture, but have pioneered spaces for others to be a part of the culture, too—regardless of gender or age.